allegro/allegro.tech/_posts/2020-12-04-impact-of-the-data-model-on-the-MongoDB-database-size.md

 * `freeStorageSize`: size of unused space allocated for the data.
 Mongo does not increase the file size byte-by-byte, but allocates a percentage of the current file size and this value indicates how much data will still fit into the file.

-I used (storageSize - freeStorageSize) value to present results, which indicates the actual place occupied by the data.
+I used (storageSize - freeStorageSize) value to present results, which indicates the actual space occupied by the data.

 My local MongoDB instance had compression enabled.
-Not every storage engine has this option enabled by default, so when you start your own analysis it is worth to determine how it is in your particular case.
+Not every storage engine has this option enabled by default, so when you start your own analysis it is worth checking how it is in your particular case.

 ### Id field type

-At the beginning I decided to check `Id` fields.
+In the beginning I decided to check `ID` fields.
 I'm not talking about the collection primary key, which is the `ObjectId` type by default and excluding exceptional situations, it should not be changed.
 I decided to focus on user and offers identifiers, which, although numerical, are often saved as String in Mongo.
-I think it comes partly from the contract of our services - in the `json` identifiers most often come as Strings and in this form they are later stored in our databases.
+I think it comes partly from the contract of our services - in `JSON` identifiers most often come as Strings and in this form they are later stored in our databases.

 Let’s start with some theory: the number of `int32` type in Mongo has a fixed size and it takes 4 bytes.
-The same number written as a `String` of characters has a size depending on the number of digits, additionally it contains the length of the text (4 bytes) and a terminator character.
+The same number written as a `String` of characters has a size dependent on the number of digits, additionally it contains the length of the text (4 bytes) and a terminator character.
 For example, the text "0" is 12 bytes long and "1234567890" is 25 bytes long.
-So in theory we should get interesting results, but how does it look like in reality?
+So in theory we should get interesting results, but what does it look like in reality?

 I prepared 2 collections, one million documents each, containing the following documents: